 How much training is needed for Christmas parades?
 For most reindeer it’ll take no more than two or three short sessions to teach them to pull a sleigh.
 We train alongside older reindeer who have done it all before, so the younger ones can see there is nothing to worry about and feed off their confidence.
 The calves will go to a couple of parades when around 6 months old too, so when they reach the age that they are ready to pull a sleigh, it’s familiar territory.

 But some must be less comfortable than others appearing in public?
 As we work with the reindeer all year round we can read their body language in any particular situation; we would never want to take them out of their comfort zone.
-There are particular characters in the herd, such as Grunter and Eco, who love being the centre of attention and are quite happy to be fussed over!

 So where can people see a reindeer-drawn sleigh this month?
 December parades take us a bit further afield; local ones usually take place nearer the big day.
 Normally we make appearances at Grantown-on-Spey, Aviemore, Kingussie and Newtonmore in the days leading up to Christmas.